code-423n4/2021-12-mellow/README.md

   - yTokens: `deposit`, `withdraw`, `balanceOf`

 ## How we protect the protocol 🔐

+VaultRegistry mints a unique ERC721 NFT for each Vault.
+Access control is based on that NFTs:

+1. Nft Owner can freely push and pull liquidity from the vault
+2. Nft approved person can push, but pull only to other vaults which are in the same [Vault System](https://docs.mellow.finance/mellow-permissionless-vaults/definitions#vault-system)
+3. ERC-721 ApprovedForAll cannot do anything (i.e. irrelevant to access control)

+Additionally Protocol Governance admin can perform certain tasks on protocol management and emergency shutdown:

+1. Disable / migrate strategies (by changing approve rights for Nfts in VaultRegistry)
+2. Set strategy and protocol params on VaultGovernance level, incl setting deposit limits to 0
+3. Reclaiming tokens that are sent by mistake on vaults

 ## Known trade-offs in the current design 🎚️